 The VR market was worth $US6.1 billion in 2020 and this figure is expected to rise to $US20.9 billion by 2025, reports Market and Markets.
 Over this period, the industry's anticipated compound annual growth rate (CAGR) is 27.9%, with the Asia Pacific market representing the largest portion of growth.

-In the coming years, the biggest driver for the market will be gaming and entertainment-related head-mounted displays, which has a forecasted CAGR of 38.6% from 2020 to 2025.
+In the coming years, the biggest driver for the market will be gaming and entertainment-related head-mounted displays, which have a forecasted CAGR of 38.6% from 2020 to 2025.

 Compare trading platforms